-As a measure to help S1 students learn effectively in English and adapt to the new school environment, an online bridging programme was organised for all new S1 students in summer.
-The programme included a series of English lessons taught by our English teachers, a Microsoft Teams Workshop taught by our Computer teachers and a number of lessons offered by relevant subject departments including Mathematics, Science and Integrated Humanities.
+As a measure to help S1 students learn effectively in English and adapt to the new school environment, a bridging programme was organised for all new S1 students in summer.
+The programme included a series of English lessons taught by our English teachers and a number of lessons offered by relevant subject departments including Mathematics, Science and Integrated Humanities.